-Additionally, USDOT hired an Independent Evaluator (IE) who is in charge of providing independent evaluation of the CV Pilot System.
+Additionally, USDOT hired an Independent Evaluator (IE) who oversees providing independent evaluation of the CV Pilot System.
 The IE team will focus on measures not covered by the Wyoming team's evaluation, impacts of larger scale CV deployments, and national programmatic aspects of this CV Pilot project, combined with other similar projects being conducted.
 The IE team will strive to understand how the project outcomes can contribute to the future of the Connected Vehicle Program nationally.